tsvikas/fortunes/README.md

 # A collection of fortunes.

-The fortunes were cleaned, word wrapped, and the authoer was formatted nicely
+The fortunes were cleaned, word wrapped, and the author was formatted nicely

 Tested working with [rs-fortune](https://github.com/zuisong/rs-fortune)